Quiverfull: Family organization, homeschooling, homesteading

 Quiverfull authors and adherents advocate for and seek to model a return to biblical patriarchy.
 Mary Pride has more recently attempted to distance herself from the patriarchy movement and from a focus on the father's role in training daughters.
 In a column published in her magazine Practical Homeschooling in 2009, as well as in the afterword to the 25th-anniversary edition of The Way Home, Pride clarified her position that it is primarily mothers, not fathers, who should teach girls about women's roles and duties.
 As Emily McGowin notes in her 2018 book Quivering Families, however, "[Pride] differentiates herself from these approaches without denying the underlying gender hierarchy and pronatalism."

 Quiverfull authors typically organize family governance to reflect an "umbrella of protection" with the mother as a homemaker under the authority of her husband and the children under the authority of both.
 Parents seek to largely shelter their children from aspects of culture deemed adversarial to their religious beliefs.
 Additionally, Quiverfull families strongly incline toward homeschooling and toward homesteading in a rural area.
 However, exceptions exist in substantial enough proportions that these latter two items are general and are often idealized correlations to Quiverfull practices and not integral parts of them.

-Sterilization reversals
+Sterilization reversal surgery

 Quiverfull adherents Brad and Dawn Irons run Blessed Arrows Sterilization Reversal Ministry.
-The couple advocates for Quiverfull ideas while providing funding, physician referrals, and support to Protestants wishing to undergo sterilization reversal surgery.
+The couple advocates for Quiverfull ideas while providing funding, physician referrals, and support to Christians wishing to undergo sterilization reversal surgery.

-Protestants such as Bill Gothard also advocate for reversals, saying that sterilized couples have "cut off children" and should devote themselves instead to "raising up godly seed".
+Institute in Basic Life Principles founder Bill Gothard advocates for reversals, saying that sterilized couples have "cut off children" and should devote themselves instead to "raising up godly seed".

 Criticism

-The movement has been criticized by journalists from Glamour Magazine for what they perceive to be sexism and a demeaning approach to women.
+The movement has been criticized by journalists from Glamour Magazine for sexism and a demeaning approach to women.